This evening will mark the beginning of Yom Kippur.

-Withdrawal from our usual human pursuits of eating and drinking and relating to others encourages our sincerity to G-d – naked and alone.
+Withdrawal from our usual human pursuits of eating, drinking, and relating to others encourages our sincerity to G-d – naked and alone.

 But how does not wearing leather shoe fit in?

-According to the Talmudic sources, the creation of leather shoes signifies man’s dominion over the animals.
-On this day, we want to acknowledge G-d’s sovereignty over all, including ourselves.
+According to the Talmudic sources, the creation of leather shoes signifies man’s dominion over animals.
+Today, we want to acknowledge G-d’s sovereignty over all, including ourselves.

 And what are we asked to do?

 To go to the synagogue and commune with G-d and the community through our prayers alone.
 Our prayers are formulated in the plural “we.”
 We confess our sins as a collective, but G-d forgives us individually.
 And that forgiveness is precious and joyful.

-And in this way, a fearful and solemn day becomes a festive day, because He/She is a forgiving G-d – a compassionate G-d, slow to anger, and quick to forgive.
-This is the “forgiveness” that creates the “at-one-ment” between man and G-d towards the end of the day.
+And in this way, a fearful and solemn day becomes a festive day because They are a forgiving G-d – a compassionate G-d, slow to anger and quick to forgive.
+This ” forgiveness ” creates the “at-one-ment” between man and G-d towards the end of the day.
 “Teshuva” is Hebrew for return – the return to G-d is our yearly birthright following the sincere acknowledgement of our sins and request for forgiveness.
-This is how “atonementt/at-one-ment” occurs.
+This is how “atonement/at-one-ment” occurs.

 Yom Kippur follows the template of the First Day of G-d’s forgiveness.
 The Day the Israelites in the desert received forgiveness from G-d for the sin of having created the golden calf and worshiping it during the period when Moses had gone up the mountain to bring down the Heavenly Torah.